19-year-old man drives to Salisbury Police Department for help after being shot - Salisbury Post

 19-year-old man drives to Salisbury Police Department for help after being shot

-SALISBURY — One man was shot around 11:50 a.m.
+SALISBURY — A man was shot around 11:50 a.m.
 Thursday and transported to an area hospital after driving to the Salisbury Police Department for help.

-Police say the man, 19-year-old Salisbury resident Sincere J. Houston, drove about one-third of a mile from the 700 block of North Lee Street to the police department, which is at the intersection of North Lee Street and West Liberty Street.
+Police say 19-year-old Salisbury resident Sincere J. Houston drove about one-third of a mile from the 700 block of North Lee Street to the police department, which is at the intersection of North Lee and West Liberty streets.

 Houston ran into the lobby of the department and received first aid from officers until Salisbury Fire and Rowan County EMS arrived.
-He was transported to the hospital with injuries that were not life-threatening.
+He was transported to the hospital with injuries that were not considered life-threatening.

 In the 700 block of North Lee Street, police surveyed the area for shell casings.

-In front of the police department, a silver Kia SUV sat in the middle of North Lee Street with its driver’s door open and a flat front tire.
-One white shoe sat on the floorboard of the driver’s side.
-Another bloodied, white shoe sat next to the car in the roadway.
-There were blood stains and bullet holes on the exterior of the car.
+In front of the police department, a silver Kia SUV was in the middle of North Lee Street with its driver’s door open and a flat front tire.
+One white shoe was on the floorboard of the driver’s side.
+Another bloodied, white shoe was next to the car in the roadway.

+Dried blood stains also could be seen on the stairs leading into the Salisbury Police Department.
 A handgun could be seen in the center console.

-Dried blood stains also sat on the stairs leading into the Salisbury Police Department.

 Political Notebook: 37 local candidates now running in county’s November municipal elections